-1. When the Statistical Commission at its thirty-seventh session evaluated the multi-year updating project of the System of National Accounts 2008, in its report3 it attributed the commendable progress:

-"to the adoption of the project management approach4 and the extensive use of a transparent interactive website, and recommended that approach and technology in similar statistical projects and programmes."

-2. The update's Work Programme emphasized the basic approach as a transparent review process that has a broad support in the international statistical community.
-For this to happen, national statistical organizations were engaged and consulted in all phases and at all levels.
+- 1. When the Statistical Commission, at its thirty-seventh session, evaluated the multi-year updating project of the 2008 SNA, in its report^a it attributed the commendable progress "to the adoption of the project management approach and the extensive use of a transparent interactive website, and recommended that approach and technology in similar statistical projects and programmes".^b - 2.
+The update's work programme emphasized the basic approach as a transparent review process that has broad support in the international statistical community.
+National statistical organizations were engaged and consulted in all phases and at all levels.
 The work programme called for active involvement of the senior management in national, regional and international organizations.
-The outreach was not limited to national statistical offices but engaged other producers of statistics like central banks that produce national accounts and other macroeconomic statistics.

-3. The SNA update Work Programme included the following main components:

-- The criteria for the issues to be updated in the standards were defined.
-The list of issues adopted by the Statistical Commission ensured that the selection of issues was kept feasible, manageable and corresponded to the needs of the community of statisticians that initiated the update; - The Governance structure was operational and built on continuous collaboration at many levels: The Intersecretariat Working Group on National Accounts (ISWGNA) consisting of Eurostat, the IMF, the OECD, United Nations and the World Bank was responsible for managing and coordinating the updating process assisted by an SNA subject-matter technical editor.
-Ensuring smooth progress of the overall process was the task of a project manager.
-The United Nations Statistics Division, as the secretariat of the ISWGNA, provided secretarial support including setting up and maintaining the project website.
-The senior management of the five ISWGNA agencies provided collective oversight and liaised with senior-level representatives of countries and international organisations; - To resolve technical issues and reach consensus, a 20-member Advisory Expert Group (AEG) supported the ISWGNA in its deliberations on conceptual issues in six meetings and in many electronic forum discussions and papers, producing a substantial body of research.
-Topical (standing and ad hoc) expert groups carried out additional research; and. - To ensure country involvement all documents for discussion and recommendations were publicly accessible through the update web site for commenting with a 60-day response period and their responses were posted.
-Countries were consulted on every substantive step and decision in the update process, and their replies provide a rich source of information why they support or object to certain proposals.
-These replies can be useful input also in the implementation phase of the standard after its adoption, as well as a source about the needs of certain countries for indication of technical assistance in one or another area.
+The outreach was not limited to national statistical offices but engaged other producers of statistics, such as central banks that produce national accounts and other macroeconomic statistics. - 3.
+The work programme for the update of the SNA included the following main components: - (a) The criteria for the issues to be updated in the standards were defined.
+The list of issues adopted by the Statistical Commission ensured that the selection of issues was kept feasible and manageable, and that it corresponded to the needs of the community of statisticians that initiated the update; - (b) The governance structure was operational and built on continuous collaboration at many levels.
+The Intersecretariat Working Group on National Accounts, consisting of Eurostat, IMF, OECD, the United Nations and the World Bank, was responsible for managing and coordinating the updating process assisted by a technical editor with expertise on the SNA.
+A project manager was tasked with ensuring the smooth progress of the overall process.
+The United Nations Statistics Division, as the secretariat of the Working Group, provided secretarial support, including the creation and maintenance of the project website.
+The senior management of the five Working Group agencies provided collective oversight and liaised with senior-level representatives of countries and international organizations; - (c) To resolve technical issues and reach consensus, a 20-member Advisory Expert Group supported the Working Group in its deliberations on conceptual issues in six meetings and in many electronic forum discussions and papers, producing a substantial body of research.
+Topical (standing and ad hoc) expert groups carried out additional research;